MohammadWasil/Sentiment-Analysis-IMDb-Movie-Review/README.md

 ## Output

-It will create a CSV file of predicted data for Kaggle submission, containing two columns: id, and sentiment. id will be the column "id" from testdata, and sentiment will be the predicted value from the model.
+It will create a CSV file of predicted data for Kaggle submission, containing two columns: id, and sentiment.<br/>
+id will be the column "id" from testdata, and sentiment will be the predicted value from the model.

 To know more about Recurrent Neural Network, check [this](https://www.coursera.org/learn/nlp-sequence-models) course.